bfe-tech-recruitment/Opps-page/_posts/2021-02-14-Global-Product-Manager.md

 As a global nonprofit that is managing a large network of entrepreneurs, professionals and students and that is constantly scaling our pro-bono incubation services, we strive to build technology products that facilitate efficient communication and effective resource sharing within and outside our network.
 We are looking for a Global Product Manager to lead the ideation, planning and feature management of our flagship web products: BfE website, Members Portal, Apps Portal or even new ones if you have other amazing ideas.

+You may also find out more about Technology at BfE [here](https://tech.bridgesforenterprise.com).

 ### Responsibilities
 - **Ideation.** Build your own vision about the products.
 Examine their existing features, and propose and prioritise new ideas that can allow them to have a greater impact on BfE and the community we serve.
 - **Communication.** Speak to various users and stakeholders in BfE, understand their pain and translate their feedback and needs into future plans for the products.
 Speak to developers to understand technical difficulties and use that to improve your planning. _Detailed project management is not required as we have dedicated project leads for each project._